gitbrent/PptxGenJS/README.md

 ```

 ## Master Pages and Branding
-Do you need to have the generated slides use a Slide Master or Corporate?
+Do you need to have the generated slides use a Slide Master or corporate branding?
 Just pass the Slide Master name to use (you can also add shapes/text on-the-fly as well).

 ## Override Slide Master Settings